Server-side programs

 These programs may have the need to save some form of data in between runs.
 This interface provides a possibility to read and write text to a persistent storage.
 You can instantiate the storage interface with a program identifier and a host name, these are used to namespace the storage.

-• program_ident (str) – A string identifying the program using the storage.
-This is used to namespace the storage.
+str) – A string identifying the program using the storage.
+This is used to namespace the storage.host (

 Read content from the storage.

-If the key is unknown or the content is corrupted, return default.
+TypeVar(T)) – The default value to return if the key is unknown or the content is corrupted.

-Raises a RuntimeError if SERVER_SIDE_PROGRAM_STORAGE_PATH environment variable is not set.
+A RuntimeError is raised if SERVER_SIDE_PROGRAM_STORAGE_PATH environment variable is not set. –

 Returns the class of an argparse.Action to enter a vcr context